gabriel-98d/CCPS530-Term-Project/README.md

  - passport-local
  - passport-local-mongoose

-App.js initializes port 3000 server and routes following views (contained in view folder)\
+**App.js initializes port 3000 server and routes following views (contained in view folder)**
-home.ejs\register.ejs\login.ejs\weatherapp.ejs
+- home.ejs
+- register.ejs
+- login.ejs
+- weatherapp.ejs

+Once successfully logged in, user will have access to localhost to 'http://localhost:3000/weatherapp' where they can see weather related info for cities mentioned above.